open-education-api/open-education-api.github.io/technical/target-groups/euroteq.md

 !> To select educational information meant for eduXchange, eduXchange will always append the query parameter `targetgroup=euroteq` to every call.

+## Agreements on language use

+Some attributes in OOAPI can have multiple values.
+It is receommended that all participants agree on the use of these values.
+This results in an unambiguous list on the frontend.

+### level attribute of a course

+For the level attribute of a course the participants agreed to use
+- Bachelor
+- Master
+- Doctoral

 ## Extension objects

 Extension objects are used to supply the eduXchange frontend with additional information which is not specified in the OOAPI V4 specification.